abojeEdwin/SongToken/README.md

 # Caution
-Use this prototype with.
-It has not been fully tested. buy_songtoken_with_usdc payment amount not set yet as so it can drain your testnet usdc.
+This prototype has not been fully tested.The buy_songtoken_with_usdc function payment amount is not set yet as so it will drain your testnet usdc.